dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/capture-vision-router/interfaces/simplified-capture-vision-settings.md

 ## roiMeasuredInPercentage

-Indicates whether the ROI coordinates are measured in percentage values (true) or absolute pixel values (false).
+Specifies if the coordinates of the region of interest (roi) are represented as percentage values (true) or as absolute pixel values (false).

 ```typescript
 roiMeasuredInPercentage: boolean;